-(m) New and amended standards and interpretations that became effective during the year:
+(I) New and amended standards and interpretations that became effective during the year:

-Certain new and amended standards came into effect during the current financial year.
-The Company has assessed them and has adopted those which are relevant to its financial statements:
+Certain new amended standards that came into effect during the current financial year.
+JEF has assessed them and has adopted those which are relevant to its financial statements.